Protocell: Membraneless droplets

-Chemiosmosis is suggested to have been central for the origin of life.
-The proton gradients of protocells was possibly maintained by the acidic ocean and alkaline hydrothermal seawater at white smokers at porous systems.
-If not at a deep sea origin, redox reactions coupled to meteoric quinones would have led to the development of proton gradients maintained by an impermeable membrane composed of phospholipids at terrestrial pools.
+Coacervates

+Researchers have also proposed early encapsulation in aqueous phase-separated droplets called coacervates.
+These droplets are driven by the accumulation of macromolecules, producing a distinct dense phase liquid droplet within a more dilute liquid medium.
+These droplets can propagate, retaining their internal composition, through shear forces and turbulence in the medium, and could have acted as a means of replicating encapsulation for an early protocell.
+However, replication was highly disordered and droplet fusion is common, calling into question coacervates true potential for distinct compartmentalization leading to competition and early Darwinian-selection.

 Sexual reproduction

 Eigen et al. and Woese proposed that the genomes of early protocells were composed of single-stranded RNA, and that individual genes corresponded to separate RNA segments, rather than being linked end-to-end as in present-day DNA genomes.
 A protocell that was haploid (one copy of each RNA gene) would be vulnerable to damage, since a single lesion in any RNA segment would be potentially lethal to the protocell (e.g. by blocking replication or inhibiting the function of an essential gene).

 Vulnerability to damage could be reduced by maintaining two or more copies of each RNA segment in each protocell, i.e. by maintaining diploidy or polyploidy.
 Genome redundancy would allow a damaged RNA segment to be replaced by an additional replication of its homolog.
 For such a simple organism, the proportion of available resources tied up in the genetic material would be a large fraction of the total resource budget.
 Under limited resource conditions, the protocell reproductive rate would likely be inversely related to ploidy number, and the protocell's fitness would be reduced by the costs of redundancy.
 Consequently, coping with damaged RNA genes while minimizing the costs of redundancy would likely have been a fundamental problem for early protocells.